 Model reduction is a mathematical and computational field of study that aims to systematically generate cost-efficient representations of large-scale computational models, such as those resulting from discretization of partial differential equations.
 Model reduction targets the critical need for low-dimensional, efficient dynamical models that retain predictive fidelity of high-resolution simulations.
-In the case of computational fluid dynamics (CFD), such models are often essential for (1) multidisciplinary applications such as aeroelasticity and active flow control, (2) probabilistic design, and (3) real-time control and optimization of dynamic processes.
+Such models are often essential for multidisciplinary applications, design under uncertainty, and real-time control and optimization of dynamic processes.
 Despite sustained advances in computing power, computational models for such applications yield large systems that are computationally intractable to solve.
-For example, probabilistic design requires the physical system to be simulated repeatedly.
+For example, uncertainty quantification (UQ) applications require the physical system to be simulated repeatedly.
 As another example, a real-time simulation capability requires the development of accurate models that can be solved sufficiently rapidly to permit control decisions in real time.
+My group has contributed new model reduction methods for goal-oriented, structure-exploiting approaches to problems with high-dimensional parameters.

 Current Research Projects